CiscoTestAutomation/unicon.plugins/docs/user_guide/services/sros.rst

 Timos
 =====
-This section lists all services for Timos.
+This section lists all services for Nokia SR-OS.

 execute
 -------